-Figure 4-24.
+Figure 4-22.
 Some counters with differing scopes, zoomed out.

-The Counter Timeline as shown in Figure 4-24 shows the same counters as in Figure 4-23 but zoomed out.
+The Counter Timeline as shown in Figure 4-22 shows the same counters as in Figure 4-21 but zoomed out.
 Notice that there are no markers anymore because the values shown represent samples that were merged over time.
 To force that effect the View was made very narrow.

-When the mouse pointer hovers over the Counter Timeline, its exact position is shown in the View's status bar.
+When the mouse pointer hovers over the Counter Timeline, its exact position in time is shown in the View's status bar.
+If the mouse pointer is near a sample point then the respective value is shown.